 [END BOX 1.1 HERE]

 Considerable critical attention has focused on whether applying the IPCC framework effectively achieves consistent treatment of uncertainties and clear communication of findings to users (Shapiro et al., 2010; Adler and Hirsch Hadorn, 2014).
 Specific concerns include, for example, the transparency and traceability of expert judgements underlying the assessment conclusions (Oppenheimer et al., 2016) and the context-dependent representations and interpretations of probability terms (Budescu et al., 2009, 2012; Janzwood, 2020).
 Budescu et al. (2014) surveyed 25 samples in 24 countries (a total of 10,792 individual responses), finding that even when shown IPCC uncertainty guidance, lay readers systematically misunderstood IPCC likelihood statements.
 When presented with a ‘high likelihood’ statement, they understood it as indicating a lower likelihood than intended by the IPCC authors.
 Conversely, they interpreted ‘low likelihood’ statements as indicating a higher likelihood than intended.
 In another study, British lay readers interpreted uncertainty language somewhat differently from IPCC guidance, but Chinese lay people reading the same uncertainty language translated into Chinese differed much more in their interpretations (Harris et al., 2013).
 Further, even though it is objectively more probable that wide uncertainty intervals will encompass true values, wide intervals were interpreted by lay people as implying subjective uncertainty or lack of knowledge on the part of scientists (Løhre et al., 2019).
-Mach et al. (2017) investigated the advances and challenges in approaches to expert judgment in the AR5.
-Their analysis showed that the shared framework increased the overall comparability of assessment conclusions across all WGs and topics related to climate change, from the physical science basis to resulting impacts, risks, and options for response.
-Nevertheless, many challenges in developing and communicating assessment conclusions persist, especially for findings drawn from multiple disciplines and Working Groups, for subjective aspects of judgments, and for findings with substantial uncertainties (Adler and Hirsch Hadorn, 2014).
-In summary, the calibrated language cannot entirely prevent misunderstandings, including a tendency to systematically underestimate the probability of the IPCC’s higher-likelihood conclusions and overestimate the probability of the lower-likelihood ones (high confidence), however a consistent and systematic approach across Working Groups to communicate the assessment outcomes is an important characteristic of the IPCC.
+Mach et al. (2017) investigated the advances and challenges in approaches to expert judgment in AR5.
+Their analysis showed that the shared framework increased the overall comparability of assessment conclusions across all Working Groups and topics related to climate change, from the physical science basis to resulting impacts, risks, and options for response.
+Nevertheless, many challenges in developing and communicating assessment conclusions persist, especially for findings drawn from multiple disciplines and Working Groups, for subjective aspects of judgements, and for findings with substantial uncertainties (Adler and Hirsch Hadorn, 2014).
+In summary, the calibrated language cannot entirely prevent misunderstandings, including a tendency to systematically underestimate the probability of the IPCC’s higher-likelihood conclusions and overestimate the probability of the lower-likelihood ones (high confidence).
+However, a consistent and systematic approach across Working Groups to communicate the assessment outcomes is an important characteristic of the IPCC.

 Some suggested alternatives are impractical, such as always including numerical values along with calibrated language (Budescu et al., 2014).
-Others, such as using positive instead of negative expressions of low to medium probabilities, show promise but were not proposed in time for adoption in AR6 (Juanchich et al., 2020).
+Others, such as using positive instead of negative expressions of low-to-medium probabilities, show promise but were not proposed in time for adoption in AR6 (Juanchich et al., 2020).
 This report therefore retains the same calibrated language used in AR5 (Box 1.1).
 Like previous reports, AR6 also includes FAQs that express its chief conclusions in plain language designed for lay readers.